Arno65/Advent-of-Code-2023/README.md

 Day 10 and 11 have solutions in Haskell. \
 Day 10 has a very slow one for part 2.
 If you want to see some bad code, be my guest ;-)

+Due to too much other work, I didn't have time to do some clean coding on days 12 and 13.

+Day 14 has a solution in Haskell.\

 W.i.p.:\
 Both parts 2 of day 5 and 10 have very slow solutions.
 (There are more efficient solutions.)\
 Will work on more Clojure solutions in the near future.